 Global polycrisis creating uphill battle to end child marriage - UNICEF

-NEW YORK/DHAKA, 3 May 2023 – Despite a steady decline in child marriage in the last decade, multiple crises including conflict, climate shocks, and the ongoing fallout from COVID-19 are threatening to reverse hard-earned gains, according to a new analysis issued by UNICEF today.
+Despite a steady decline in child marriage in the last decade, multiple crises including conflict, climate shocks, and the ongoing fallout from COVID-19 are threatening to reverse hard-earned gains, according to a new analysis issued by UNICEF today.
 The report is released as this week, 23 countries, including Ghana, are attending a UNFPA - UNICEF Global Programme to End Child Marriage Phase III (2024 – 2030) workshop in Johannesburg, South Africa.

 Worldwide, an estimated 640 million girls and women alive today were married in childhood, or 12 million girls per year, according to the latest global estimate included in the analysis.
 The share of young women who married in childhood has declined from 21 per cent to 19 per cent since the last estimates were released five years ago.
 However, in spite of this progress, global reductions would have to be 20 times faster to meet the Sustainable Development Goal of ending child marriage by 2030.

 Sub-Saharan Africa – which currently shoulders the second largest global share of child brides (20 per cent) – is over 200 years away from ending the practice at its current pace according to the new UNICEF analysis.
 Rapid population growth, alongside ongoing crises, look set to increase the number of child brides, in contrast with the declines expected in the rest of the world.